SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFieldMetadataDictionary/NSFieldMetadataDictionary.md

 # NSFieldMetadataDictionary

-Dictionary where key is string and value is a NSFieldMetadata
+Dictionary where key is string and value is an NSFieldMetadata